 Mobile commerce can be boosted in ways like:

-This actually points to the merging of mobile commerce and physical commerce, but it also drives a certain portion of consumers towards mobile shopping.
+This points to the merging of mobile commerce and physical commerce, but it also drives a certain portion of consumers towards mobile shopping.

-Retails apps were earlier seldom downloaded or used by the majority of us out there.
+Retail apps were earlier seldom downloaded or used by the majority of us out there.
 They were hardly accessed thrice in a day.
 The main reason was that they failed to maintain consumer engagement.
 But with progressive Web Apps, a new dynamic has been created.

 They provide fluid interaction, better user experience, home-screen launch icons, adapting to the host’s device, improved speed, and are functional across all platforms and browsers.
 This has led to increased mobile engagement.